SunnyAris/POSTMAN/Postman_Tests.md

 9. If we want runner to stop on the last Request we can add `postman.setNextRequest(null);`
 10. If on `postman.setNextRequest(name of some request);` we add for example "name of some Request"  instead `null` the runner will not stop and will be run forever.
 11. To automate this we can Create a monitor.

+## TEST

+1. From the snippets section, click on “Response body:JSON value check”.
+We will be checking if Leanne Graham has the userid 1.

+2. Replace “Your Test Name” from the code with “Check if user with id1 is Leanne Graham” so that the test name specifies exactly what we want to test.

+3. Replace jsonData.value with jsonData[0].name.

+4. To get the path, check the body in Get result earlier.

+5. Since Leanne Graham is userid 1, jsonData is in the first result which should start with 0.

+6. If you want to get the second result, use jsonData[1] and so on for succeeding results.

+7. In to eql, input “Leanne Graham”